adlandh/bitrix-redis/README.md

 - Put the file bitrix/.settings_extra.php into the /bitrix directory
 - You can specify IP and port of your redis server in the section 'host'
 - Specify your password to redis server in the section 'auth' or false if you don't use it.
+- Specify database number in the section 'db' or false if you use default database.